jnschilling/old.jnschilling.github.io/about.md

 title: About
 permalink: /about/
 ---
-Welcome stratej environment,
+Welcome here,
-Static website for Johnny Xmas, illustration of multiple sandboxing processes.
+Static blog website for Johnny Xmas, illustration of multiple sandboxing processes for strategy think tank.
 For now, the content of this website is just a self-memory of the digital trials.

 This website is build using jekyll, information about jekyll can be found below for: